List

 resetControls() adds a Reset view action to the list settings menu for the current ListModule.
 It is disabled until the current URL or browser storage contains state for that list.

-Result: when the URL contains keys such as search-orders, filter-orders-status, sort-orders-created_at, lens-orders, or page, Adminix shows an enabled Reset view action inside the gear-icon list settings menu.
-The same action is enabled when browser-only view state exists for the list, such as hidden/shown columns or compact density.
+Result: when the URL contains keys such as search-orders, quick-orders, filter-orders-status, sort-orders-created_at, lens-orders, or page, Adminix shows an enabled Reset view action inside the gear-icon list settings menu.
+The same action is enabled when browser-only view state exists for the list, such as hidden/shown columns, custom column order, custom column widths, custom pinned columns, or compact density.
 Clicking it returns to the same page without current-list URL state and clears current-list browser view state.
 Unrelated query parameters and another list module's view state are preserved.

 This is a presentation and URL-state convenience only.
 It does not create a new server-side action endpoint and does not change list filters, row actions, datasource, or authorization behavior.